dtudk/pythonsupport-page/docs/dropincafe/index.rst

        This makes them unreadable until one decompresses the files.

-       Some files are more susceptible to large compression (text files), while other files will rarely be compressed further (JPEG images).
+       Some files are more susceptible to large compression (text files), while others will rarely be compressed further (JPEG images).

-   * - Command
+   * - .. _it-skills-tbl-command:

+       Command
-     - An instruction given to a computer program on the command line interface (terminal)
+     - An instruction given to a computer program on the command line interface (terminal).

+   * - Command line interface
+     - Another name for a :ref:`Terminal <it-skills-tbl-terminal>`.

    * - Directory separator
      - On {{ windows }} the directory separator is ``\``, while for {{ macos }}, the separator